knoxd8256/db-driven/README.md

 # db-driven
-Most of the apps within this repo will rewuire a python virtual environment with FLASK installed.
+Most of the apps within this repo will require a python virtual environment with FLASK installed.